harshagrwl/Diabetic-Retinopathy/README.md

 * PIL
 * pandas

-You need to have downloaded at least the IDRiD training dataset.
+You need to have downloaded the IDRiD training dataset.

 ## How to use